Environmental issues in Syria: Vegetation loss

-Soil Erosion
+Soil erosion

 Soil erosion occurs when wind and water remove soil from an area.
 If the topsoil and organic nutrients are removed, the land will become desert like and it will be difficult to support plant or animal life, in a process known as desertification.
 The soil resources in Syria's coastal region is very fertile, however vulnerable to erosion.
 The consistent droughts, relieved by occasional high intensity rain, create ideal conditions for erosion.
 The area also has steep slopes which further the erosion risk.
 Soil degradation poses a threat to land productivity as it loses the organic matter that allows plant material to thrive.
 This poses a risk, not only to Syria's biodiversity, but also to the potential rebound of the agricultural sector after the war.

 The loss of vegetation cover in the coastal area is a factor that increases erosion.
 Plant roots help to keep the soil in place as well as shield it from heavy rainfall and high winds.
 Plants also absorb excess water, slowing runoff and reducing the risk of erosion.
 The rapid change in vegetation, caused by the influx of refugees, have created the conditions for increased erosion in the Syrian region.

-2015 Dust Storm
+2015 dust storm

 In 2015, an unprecedented dust storm hit Syria and Iraq.
 It is believed that this storm was caused by the increased erosion in Syria due to the civil war and the prolonged drought.
 Syria's drought, which may have inflamed the civil conflict, as well as the mismanagement of Syrian water resources, resulted in a water shortage in Syria's agricultural region.
 The Turkish removal of dams along the Euphrates River may have also contributed to the water shortage.
 This shortage forced approximately 1.5 million agricultural workers to abandon their farms and head to urban areas.
 Without irrigation to keep the vegetation alive, the crops failed.
 This reduction in vegetation made the soil vulnerable to erosion and allowed for it to be picked up on a massive scale, causing the dust storm.
 The intense bombing also stirred up soil, contributing to soil erosion by making the soil easier to transport by wind and water.